 Q19.
-Level of Support for Each of the Following Actions the Town Could Take to Improve the Parks and Recreation System
+Level of Support for Each of the Following Actions the

 Based on the sum their top four choices, the actions that respondents would be most willing to fund are: 1) developing additional trails/connectivity of trails, 2) adding more trees/shade structures to parks, 3) improving the existing trail system, and 4) developing new areas for leisure games/activities.